jerry-sky/personal-notebook/general/git-notes.md

 Follow the tutorial [here](https://help.github.com/en/github/authenticating-to-github/removing-sensitive-data-from-a-repository).

+Also consider re-signing the commits as seen [here](https://stackoverflow.com/a/41883164).

 ## Fix displaying file names with unicode characters in them

 For some odd reason `git` doesn't properly display non-ASCII characters (exotic characters e.g. ö or ę) in file and directory names.
 To fix it execute: